 - There was no pattern available for the parts required, and the castings required extensive machining, annealing, and painting operations to be completed, all of which added to the time required to produce the assembly-ready parts.

 - The shipping queue from Germany added more than three weeks due to the transfers and the crossing.

 - In addition to the obstacles above, production schedules were being affected by the holidays, and the OEM’s budget and schedule were blown out of the water.

-- Calco’s new customer was able to get all of the final operations completed and got the final parts to final assembly mid-December.
+- Lawton’s new customer was able to get all of the final operations completed and got the final parts to final assembly mid-December.
 With immediate integration, this meant the new parts could be added inside of the parent schedule’s original time frame.

 - The first-quality castings were delivered with no surprises or hassle.

-- The new customer showed to his parent that there are, indeed, responsive foundries producing quality castings in the United States, and they are taking a new look at their United States plant being allowed to purchase castings from a United States supplier.
+- The new customer showed his parent that there are, indeed, responsive foundries producing quality castings in the United States, and they are taking a new look at their United States plant being allowed to purchase castings from a United States supplier.

 - Additionally, Lawton has proven it is up to their demanding requirements.